Ernest C. Garcia II Sells 100,000 Shares of Carvana Co. (NYSE:CVNA) Stock

 Carvana Co.
-(NYSE:CVNA – Get Free Report) major shareholder Ernest C. Garcia II sold 100,000 shares of the stock in a transaction on Wednesday, October 9th.
-The shares were sold at an average price of $190.70, for a total value of $19,070,000.00.
-Following the sale, the insider now owns 38,458,131 shares in the company, valued at $7,333,965,581.70.
-The trade was a 0.00 % decrease in their position.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Large shareholders that own more than 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+(NYSE:CVNA – Get Free Report) major shareholder Ernest C. Garcia II sold 100,000 shares of Carvana stock in a transaction dated Monday, October 14th.
+The stock was sold at an average price of $190.47, for a total value of $19,047,000.00.
+Following the completion of the sale, the insider now owns 38,258,131 shares of the company’s stock, valued at $7,287,026,211.57.
+The trade was a 0.00 % decrease in their ownership of the stock.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Major shareholders that own more than 10% of a company’s stock are required to disclose their sales and purchases with the SEC.

 Ernest C. Garcia II also recently made the following trade(s):